 - Average Cost of Food: London offers every type of food imaginable and for every price range.
 Some of the cheaper options include Asian and English cuisine for $8 USD.
 Lunch specials run around $16 USD for a multi-course meal with drink.
 Fish and chips and other pub food will cost round the same price.
 Table service restaurants will set you back $32 USD or more for a meal with a drink.
 If you choose to cook, groceries will cost you between $65-80 USD per week.

 - Transportation Costs: Take the bus or underground (otherwise known as The Tube) as they are the cheapest forms of transportation in London.
-Fares start at $3 USD.
+Fares start at $3 USD, or $6 without an oyster card.
 Underground tickets and Oyster Cards (pre-paid card) are also valid on London’s buses.
 You can now also hire a bike from many of the new docking stations around the capital city.
 However, be warned that London’s streets are not the easiest to navigate and there is a long way to go before London is cyclist friendly.
-The Heathrow Express is $30 USD.
+The Heathrow Express is $32 USD.

 - Visit all the free museums - Most of the museums in London are free – the Museum of London, the British History Museum, the Natural History Museum, and the Science Museum are all free.
 Get your fill of British history without spending a pence!
 The National Gallery and the Tate Modern are also free.

 - Buy an Oyster Card - This may not be free but for $50 USD you get a card valid for a week.
 It reduces the cost of the metro system substantially.

 - People watch at the markets - Sunday is market day in London.
 There’s the Camden Market, the Portobello Market, the Flower Market, and a million more markets.
 People watch, get great photos, and enjoy local London life without spending a dime.